jsinger67/parol/book/src/ParGrammar.md

 The names of the terminals are deduced from the content of the terminal itself.
 For instance, for a terminal ":=" it creates the terminal name "ColonEqu", see generated parser for Oberon-0.
-If you want this name to be more expressive, you can dedicate a separate production to the terminal, lets
+If you want this name to be more expressive, you can dedicate a separate production to the terminal, let's
 say:

 ```parol